-In a letter sent to the Federal Motor Carrier Safety Administration (FMCSA) on January 23, UPS [NSYE: UPS] has asked for a renewable five-year exemption so that the company can provide behind-the-wheel, on-road skills training to commercial learner’s permit (CLP) holders pulling twin 28-foot trailers (doubles) during their initial training.
+In a letter sent in January 2019 to the Federal Motor Carrier Safety Administration, UPS [NSYE: UPS] asked for a renewable five-year exemption so that the company can provide behind-the-wheel, on-road skills training to commercial learner’s permit (CLP) holders pulling twin 28-foot trailers (doubles) during their initial training.

 The exemption, which would affect approximately 1,000 driver trainees per year, would allow UPS to work around current federal regulations that prohibits drivers from operating a commercial vehicle if the driver does not have a CLP or commercial driver’s license (CDL) with the proper class or endorsements.
 Current regulations do not permit a double/triple trailers endorsement on CLPs.